"

 Transferable (soft) skills may be used in multiple professions.
 Pick out 5 adjectives from the list below that describe qualities you already possess.
 Then choose five you would like to work on and set a SMART goal for each.

-• Dependable and punctual (showing up on time, ready to work, not being a liability)
+• Dependable and punctual (shows up on time, ready to work, and not a liability)

 • Self-motivated